 The Town of East Brookfield has limited financial resources and the current fiscal situation of our State is likely to result in fewer resources for the purposes of open space protection and recreation.
 Identification of funding and staffing resources will be key elements of the Town's strategy for open space acquisition and upgrading recreation facilities.
-In regard to potential changes of use, several of the properties identified for protection on the Action Plan Map are currently in the State's Chapter Lands program and their permanent protection would technically constitute a change of use.
+Towards that end, a partial listing of funding mechanisms and programs can be found in Appendix A of this document.
+In regard to potential changes of use, several of the properties identified for protection on the Action Plan Map (Map 6) are currently in the State's Chapter Lands program and their permanent protection would technically constitute a change of use.